GluuFederation/docs-oxd-prod/docs/sources/tutorials/spring/index.md

 !!!
 Attention
     For `oxd-4.0` and `oxd-spring` application running on different servers then it is essential to install and configure `SSL certificate by Certificate Authority` with oxd.
 This is required so that oxd-spring application can access oxd-server without throwing any ssl exception.
 But, if `oxd-spring` and `oxd-server` are running on same server then `oxd-spring` application will work even with `oxd` configured with `self-signed certificate`.

-    will work with oxd 4.0 configured with self-signed certificate if oxd-spring and oxd-4.0 both are running on same machine.

 ## Prerequisites

 1. Java 8+